Equivariant analytic torsion for proper actions: Introduction

 In the 1970s, Ray and Singer asked whether Reidemeister-Franz combinatorial torsion could be defined analytically.
 Given a closed, oriented, smooth Riemannian manifold, they defined an analytic torsion invariant using the spectrum of the Laplacian defined on differential forms twisted by a flat vector bundle.
 Using an asymptotic analysis of the heat kernel on the diagonal, together with a vanishing assumption on the twisted de Rham cohomology of the manifold, they showed that the analytic torsion is independent of the Riemannian metric \cite{RS71}.
 Furthermore, they conjectured that their analytic torsion was equal to the Reidemeister--Franz torsion.
 The Ray--Singer conjecture was proved true independently by Cheeger \cite{cheeger79} and M\"{u}ller \cite{mueller78}.
 Since then analytic torsion has found several applications in diverse areas such as the study of the growth of torsion homology of arithmetic groups \cite{BV}, locally symmetric spaces \cite{Koehler93, Koehler97, Matz, mueller20} and mathematical physics \cite{Bismut88, Hawking}.

 The 1990s saw a great deal of activity in the development of equivariant versions of analytic torsion, in the case of actions by finite and compact groups \cite{Bismut95,Deitmar98,Koehler93,Koehler97, Lott94, LR91,Lueck93}.
+(Two notions of equivariant analytic torsion in this setting were compared in \cite{BG04}.)
 Furthermore, in \cite{Lott92c,Lott99,Mathai92} analytic torsion invariants are defined in the case of the fundamental group of a closed smooth manifold acting on its universal cover.
 The key insight in the latter works is that one can use a von Neumann trace and follow the method of Ray--Singer, with some refined $L^2$-analysis, to construct an analytic torsion.
 In \cite{Lott99}, Lott constructs a torsion invariant for each finite conjugacy class of the fundamental group, these are known as delocalised torsion invariants.

 Our goal in this paper is to give a general construction of equivariant analytic torsion for proper, cocompact actions, that unifies and extends the above mentioned earlier constructions.
 Little has been done by way of defining a torsion invariant for non-compact group actions on non-compact manifolds, apart from fundamental groups of compact manifolds acting on their universal covers.
 In \cite{Su13}, Su defined an analytic torsion in the case of a locally compact group $G$ acting properly and cocompactly on a complete smooth manifold $M$ with $G$-invariant metric.
 Su's insight is that one can use the von Neumann trace from \cite{Wang14}, associated to the action of $G$ on $M$, thereby generalising the constructions of \cite{Lott92c,Mathai92} to this setting.